Habitat Tangola Desk Lamp

 The label says it is made for a 7 watt fluorescence light bulb.
 But you can use it with a LED lamp (3-5 watt) and a incandescence light bulb of 40 watt.

-Often said it is a design of Spanish designer Paul Mayén.
-But he was the co-founder of Habitat.
-Paul Mayén designed many items for the company, but it is all a long time ago.
+Often said it is a design of Spanish architect and industrial designer Paul Mayén (1918 – 2000).
+But he was the founder of Habitat Inc, USA.
+Another Habitat company.
+It’s got nothing to do with the English one.
+Paul Mayén designed many items for his company, but it is all a long time ago.

 Some suggest it is a reissue of his design, but were is the original lamp?
 I could not find any proof for it.
 Do you have an idea?
 Please let us know through the contact form and help improve the websites exactitude.